Ankit-pattanaik/BITCOIN-PEICE-PREDICTION/README.md

 # BITCOIN-PEICE-PREDICTION
-Here we will predict Bitcoin price using LSTM by Historical Data
+Here we will predict Bitcoin price using LSTM by analysing Historical Data